|

 By Abayomi Ogunwale Zuma

-around women.
-That assertion is wrong to begin with,
+assertion is wrong to begin with, but the premise

-My students however believe that I must have been
+however believe that I must have been very good in

-very good in the subject while I was in the medical
+the subject while I was in the medical school.
+You

-school.
-You will kindly show a little understanding
+will kindly show a little understanding if I say

-if I say nothing to dispel the myths surrounding me,
+nothing to dispel the myths surrounding me, won’t

 This confession was inspired by a recent incident in